Abilities Needed To Be A Pro se Litigant*

 indignities.
 You will be told nonsense and lies with people looking you straight in

-the eye or sounding like they are on a truth serum.
+the eye.
 You must learn to stare

 absurdities, injustices and indignities square in the face without losing your cool while